You are here

 How can the report benefit you?

-- Project talent costs based on hiring forecasts
+- Project reasonable talent cost based on hiring forecast

 - Cite informed salary expectations when switching jobs

 - Discover trending skills for your job function

 Australia Salary Benchmark 2020: How to lead Australia's companies into the future

 One of the best parts of recruitment is watching inspirational leaders in motion.
 As we launch Australia’s new Salary Benchmark 2020, now is the perfect moment to reflect on what we at PageGroup learn each day from the best leaders around us.

 As our Federal Government reminds us, key trends are impacting all of Australia’s 12.6 million employees.
 Mega trends, such as the growth in computing power, connectivity, data volumes and AI, are impacting our employment markets and organisational structures.
 Australia can anticipate greater entrepreneurship levels, divergent demographics and continuing growth of the service sector.
 These factors combine to create a truly dynamic national picture.

 One factor that hasn’t changed?
 The critical importance of leadership to winning and retaining top talent.
 Research underlines that in talent management, effective leadership is more difficult yet more crucial than ever.
 Engagement spikes for leaders who are authentic, hold others accountable, lead with integrity and show empathy.
 And given that leading candidates typically have two to three offers to consider, top hirers display a pitch mentality for their crucial interviews — working in advance to speed up and streamline their hiring process.
 Moving decisively is often the difference between first and last.